Mylloon/dsr/README.md

   ```

 > - If you have Discord Nitro: add `/nitro` flag when running DSR.
+> - If you have Discord Nitro Basic: add `/nitrobasic` flag when running DSR.
 > - If you have an NVidia GPU with NVenc: add `/nvenc` flag when running DSR.

 ## More info